zerotier/docs/docs/terraform/quickstart.md

 ## What does this let you do?

 * Manage your ZeroTier networks as code
-* Multi-Cloud Zero Trust Network Access across any clouds that Terraform supports
+* Multi-cloud Zero Trust Network Access across any clouds that Terraform supports
 * Seamlessly integrate ZeroTier into your existing Terraform projects

 ## Conceptual Prerequisites